mcglasp/ms4-big-idea-books/README.md

         ``?ages=preschool``

 - Search for titles, genres, ages and authors.
-    - Search terms tested: 'space', 'castle', 'bryson', 'teen', '5'.
-    - All return expected results, apart from age category ('teen', '5'), which has since been added to search criteria and now returns expected results.
-    - Future development to consider: if a user inputs, for example, '6', items in the 5-7 category should be returned.
-Similarly, users could search in price brackets, such as £5 to return results within a set range above and below £5.

 - Add items to, and manage, the basket.
     - Works as expected, though I will consider truncating the description text of each item to make viewing the basket page at a glance more user friendly.